Samkth123/KTH-md/Public Policy/Lecture 6.md

 	- State took care of welfare from church
 - Difficulties with funding (limited philanthrophy)
 	- ex US 30% had given donations to the schools while this would never happen in Sweden
-- Previously lacekd networks and interest organizations
+- Previously lacked networks and interest organizations
 - No tradition of nonprofit organizations
 - Legislation that facors for profit entities
 - Challenges in measuring "added value" in public procurement